The History of Bowtells Swing Bridge on the Six Foot Track.

 Next time, you feel as though you need an adventure, but need something close, and attainable, I would highly recommend pushing yourself and tackling the full 6 Foot Track, right here in Australia’s beautiful Blue Mountains.

-One week after our adventure began I still cannot believe I did The Overland Track through The Tasmanian Central Highlands in winter.
-When my friend Michael invited me to take on The Overland Track Winter Trek, also know as The “Tassie Tuff'”, I really had no idea what I was getting myself into.
-With much trepidation I packed my backpack and sleeping bag (both borrowed) as I didn’t own such things and off I went to Launceston for two days of preparation with the Peak Potential Adventures team.
+Hiking in Tasmania during winter is such an amazing and special experience and one week after our adventure began I still cannot believe I did The Overland Track in winter.
+When my friend Michael invited me to go hiking in Tasmania and take on The Overland Track Winter Trek, also known as The “Tassie Tuff'”, I really had no idea what I was getting myself into.
+With much trepidation, I packed my backpack and sleeping bag (both borrowed) as I didn’t own such things and off I went to Launceston for two days of preparation with the Peak Potential Adventures team.
 After their careful analysis of the contents of my backpack (I can’t believe they made me take out my coffee machine and makeup bag), my pack weighed in at 15 kilos and armed with everything I needed for 6 days in the wilderness – rehydrated mince sachets; baby wipes; sunscreen; 2 minutes noodles and about 3 kilos of chocolate.
 I was ready to go.
 We met the other members of our group before we left and bonded over a beer and a burger on the eve of our departure.

 Up bright and early on Sunday morning, Darren Wise and Shane Pophfer (Peak Potential Adventure guides and former Paratroopers) myself and 4 strong fit men boarded the bus to begin The Overland Track adventure.
-I cannot lie, I had moments of reflection on my decision wondering how I was ever going to keep up.
-I knew this was going to be the challenge of a lifetime but there was no turning back.
+I cannot lie, I had moments of reflection on my decision wondering how I was ever going to keep up because I’ve never done much hiking before, let alone hiking in Tasmania during the winter period.
+I knew this was going to be the challenge of a lifetime but there was no turning back now.

-Day 1 was tough as it was all incredibly new and a bit daunting.
+Day 1 was tough and hiking in Tasmania in winter has its challenges, but it was all incredibly new and a bit daunting.
 Day 2 we were up early and on our way for another full day of climbing.
 This was a tough day but Darren and Shane made sure we had frequent stops to rehydrate and take in the view.
 It was spectacular.
 Day 3 we got our groove on and things really started to fall into place.
 The scenery was breathtaking.
-Each day threw up new challenges, Day 3 was 6 hours of walking through knee deep snow and ankle deep mud, but the enchanted rain forests and the incredible mountains we were passing kept us awe inspired and motivated.
+Each day threw up new challenges, Day 3 was 6 hours of walking through knee-deep snow and ankle-deep mud, but the enchanted rain forests and the incredible mountains we were passing kept us awe-inspired and motivated.
 The rest day at Pelion Hut was much appreciated as we had additional food bought in and the fruit cake and custard Shane and Darren organised was like all our Christmases had come at once.

 I couldn’t help but think they were sweetening us up for what was yet to come and I may have been right but as we got used to the terrain and the weight of the backpacks we all seemed to take each day’s new challenge as it presented itself.
 The good humour of the group also went a long way to get us through.

 There is no way I could have done this without the incredible support of Darren and Shane.
 Shane for his incredible kindness; patience; sincerity and calm soulful demeanour (and his incredibly funny and entertaining stories) and Darren for his professionalism and unconditional focus and commitment on the comfort, safety and wellness of each member of the team.
 Micky, Conrad, Matthew and Chris were all amazing team members whose sense of humour, kindness and protection of me helped to get me through.
-It was a tough challenge but I am so glad I did it.
+It was a tough challenge but I am so glad I did it and I will be looking at doing some more hiking in Tasmania on some other adventure that the Peak Potential Adventures team are putting together like the Three Capes trek.
 These fond memories will stay with me forever.
-Thank you Shane and Darren.
+Thank you, Shane and Darren.
 You amazed me every day and I cannot wait for the next adventure we can do together.

-“When you get there, and see all the hustle and bustle, you know that you’re done.
+“When you get there and see all the hustle and bustle, you know that you’re done.
 You’re completely exhausted.
-Your nose, skin and lips are all cracked but there is an indescribable feeling that comes over you, as you know you’ve made it”. – Luke Blundell-Pophfer
+Your nose, skin and lips are all cracked but there is an indescribable feeling that comes over you, as you know you’ve made it and successfully climbed Mount Kilimanjaro”. – Luke Blundell-Pophfer

-In October 2014, Luke Blundell-Pophfer embarked on the adventure of a lifetime.
+In October 2014, Luke Blundell-Pophfer embarked on the adventure of a lifetime to climb Mount Kilimanjaro.

 After months of training, Luke joined a small team of Aussies to climb all 5,895 metres (19,341ft) of Mount Kilimanjaro, the tallest freestanding mountain in the world.

-Prepared for the physical and mental challenge of the climb, Luke had more reason than most to take on the challenge of beating Mount Kilimanjaro.
+Prepared for the physical and mental challenge of the climb, Luke had more reason than most to take on the challenge of climbing Mount Kilimanjaro.

 In his pack, Luke carried the ashes of his dear friend, Scott, who had experienced a brain hemorrhage several years prior, and when he reached the peak of Mount Kilimanjaro, Luke planned to set his friend free.

-“I decided to go to Africa and climb Kilimanjaro for a few reasons,” Luke said.
+“I decided to go to Africa and climb Mount Kilimanjaro for a few reasons,” Luke said.

 “I wanted to become a better person, a bigger person and to do bigger things.
 I wanted to follow in my dad’s footsteps (he has climbed Kilimanjaro three times).
 I wanted to make my family proud; make my friends proud and wanted to be part of a good cause – we raised money for the Make a Wish Foundation – that means a lot to me and a lot to Peak Potential Adventures.